DidrikF/github-js-repo-browser/README.md

 # github-js-repo-browser

-> A web page thimple app that enables browsing of the most polupar javaScript modules on Github.s modules on GitHub.at enables browsing of the most popular js modules on GitHub.
+> A simple app that enables browsing of the most popular JavaScript modules on GitHub.

 ## Build Setup